katebrenner/JavaCarGame/README.md

 # SECAproject1 - Racing in the Blizzard

-This project utlizes Java and Processing for a 2 player car racing game.
+This project utilizes Java and Processing for a 2 player car racing game.

-The goal of this prject was to wisely use Object Oriented Programming and Java Classes to create a game.
+The goal of this project was to wisely use Object Oriented Programming and Java Classes to create a game.
 Another goal was to comprehend and utilize the asthetic capabilites of processing.

 ## The approach was to create a basic MVP project which included the blow and all of which were accomplished:
 * 2 cars, each which was activated on a separate click event
 * Leader board storing a win count
-* Game reseting (yet storing win data) upon a user winning
+* Game resetting (yet storing win data) upon a user winning

 ## Post MVP items that were accomplished:
-* utlitzing images for cars insted of the processing "rect" function
+* utilizing images for cars instead of the processing "rect" function
 * adding in a visual layer- decided on snow